An ongoing series of video art postcards or “scenes” from this brave new geological era that we suddenly find ourselves in, the Anthropocene…

 This ongoing work comprises photographs, a three-screen installation, or possibly a standalone vertical video (below, left).

 Homeostasis (see vertical video, left)

-In a future geological era complex lifeforms seem to have disappeared but the planet appears to be correcting an atmospheric imbalance itself as geological processes reverse.
+In a future geological era complex lifeforms have disappeared but the planet appears to be correcting an atmospheric imbalance itself as geological processes reverse.
 After only a few hundred thousand years, equilibrium — homeostasis — will have returned.